Beaufort8/follow_tags/README.md

 * Add 'My Tags' to the Activity tabs
 * Input-fields with user friendly autocompletion
-* User-notification
+* User-notification for new matched content
 * Language support en, de included
-* Version Elgg 1.8
+* Tested on version Elgg 1.8.16

 ## Installation